PhilippSpo/useraccounts-materialize-flow/README.md

 # useraccounts-materialize-flow

 In order to get this demo to work, you currently have to be using the `flow-router-integration` branch of the useraccounts package.
 See instructions [here](https://github.com/meteor-useraccounts/core/blob/master/Guide.md#flow-router-integration).
+If you get a waring about a incompatible version of useraccounts, run the app with `meteor --allow-incompatible-update`.

 Router code to configure UserAccounts: